Health Benefits of Eating Apples in South Africa

 Eating a fruit-rich diet like apples may help prevent Alzheimer’s Disease.

-Include flavonoid-rich food in your diet and help your body reduce Alzheimer’s Disease.
+Include flavonoid-rich food in your diet to help your body reduce Alzheimer’s disease.

 Reduce the Risk of Stroke